-Executed rapidly in pastel, mostly in browns and dark red tones with contrasting touches of green and violet-blue, the forms are defined with expressive freedom and emotional force.
-The heads of both the dog and its master are set in shallow space against a flat background, their forms barely suggested by the dark lines that define shoulder, mouths, eyes, and ears, and by the white areas that highlight the planes of Lepicâ€™s face and forehead.
-The dog's mouth is turned upward in cheerful smile, but Lepic's expression is weary and wistful and his eyes are the eyes of an ill and dying man.
-The two heads thus become masks of comedy and tragedy.
-A penetrating vision of the human condition, of life coming to its inevitable close, the picture is one of Degasâ€™s most compassionate portraits.
-About a month after its completion, Lepic died at the age of fifty.
+Executed rapidly in pastel, the forms in this portrait of Degasâ€™s artist friend, Count Ludovic Lepic, are defined with expressive freedom and emotional force.
+The heads of both the dog and its master are summarily indicated by the dark lines that define shoulder, mouths, eyes, and ears, and by the white areas that highlight the planes of Lepicâ€™s face and forehead.
+The Belgian Griffonâ€™s mouth is turned upward, as though smiling, but Lepicâ€™s expression is weary and wistful; his eyes suggest suffering.
+A penetrating vision of life coming to its inevitable close, the pastel is one of Degasâ€™s most compassionate portraits.
+About a month after he completed it, his childhood friend died at age 50.